6 Cooking Mistakes That Cause Weight GainArticle posted in: Diet & Nutrition

 1. You’re using too much of a good thing.

 You switched to olive and canola oil because you know they’re good for you.
-But if you’re trying to lose weight, a little goes a long way.
+But if you’re trying to lose weight on a diet, a little goes a long way.
 Studies have found that olive and canola oils—both monounsaturated fats—lower your total cholesterol and “bad” LDL cholesterol, and may even help you maintain good blood sugar control.
 But the truth is, they’re both fats and calorie-wise, they’re no different than lard.
 Fat contains nine calories per gram so one tablespoon (about 14 grams) of olive and canola oil supply a little more than 120 calories, says the United States Department of Agriculture (USDA)—the same as any kind of oil.
 Use them, but judiciously.

 2. Your frying pan gets too much of a workout.

 Fried foods get their bad rap from the fat they’re fried in.
 (See above for the score on fat calories.)
 But what you may not know is that if you have a genetic risk for gaining weight, eating fried foods increases your risk of becoming overweight or obese, even if you have them only once or twice a week.
 Harvard researchers discovered this when they analyzed the food consumption and genetic risk scores of more than 37,000 people.
 In their study, published in 2014, they found that those with a high genetic risk who ate fried foods one to three times a week were heavier than people who ate the same amount of fried foods but had no risk factors for obesity.
-Roasting, baking, poaching and broiling are the best alternatives to frying, both for your weight and your health.
+Roasting, baking, poaching and broiling are the best alternatives to frying, both for your weight weight loss plans and your health.

 3. You’re over-salting.